-The NCDPI has verified that each LEA and charter school the State anticipates will assess more than 1.0 percent of its assessed students in any subject using the alternate assessment followed the State's guidelines for participation in the AA-AAAs.
+The NCDPI verifies that each LEA and charter school the State anticipates will assess more than 1.0 percent of its students in any subject using the alternate assessment followed the State's guidelines for participation in the AA-AAAs.
 The NCDPI examines and updates the alternate assessment eligibility criteria annually and provides training to all LEA and charter school Exceptional Children and Accountability personnel involved with determining if a student has a significant cognitive disability.
-The NCDPI created an Alternate Assessment Frequently

-Asked Questions document to support LEAs, charter schools and the public in understanding this identification process.
+The NCDPI created an Alternate Assessment Frequently Asked Questions document to support LEAs, charter schools and the public in understanding this determination process.
 This document is updated regularly with new information as needed.
-An IEP Team Decision-Making and Consideration Process Tool has been developed for the 2018-19 school year and beyond for IEP teams to use when considering the appropriate educational program and related assessments for students suspected of having a significant cognitive disability.
-This tool is being implemented statewide in the 2018-19 school year.
-The Exceptional Children's Division (ECD) completed and posted a webinar to the state's website discussing the students who are appropriate for the alternate assessment.
-In addition, the ECD has provided guidance and information to Exceptional Children (EC) Directors at the Directors Advisory Council (DAC), the Regional Directors Meeting, and the EC Conference Townhall.
-The Accountability Services Division created a course of study pathway guidance document to assist Individualized Education Program (IEP) teams in understanding the course of study pathways, to assist in providing information to parents in an easy format and to show what assessments align with the instruction on each learning pathway.
+An IEP Team Decision-Making and Consideration Process Tool was developed for the 2018-19 school year and beyond for IEP teams to use when considering the appropriate educational program and related assessments for students suspected of having a significant cognitive disability.
+This tool was implemented statewide in the 2018-19 school year.
+The Exceptional

+Children's Division (ECD) completed and posted a webinar to the state's website which covered those students who may be appropriate for the alternate assessment.
+In addition, the ECD has provided guidance and information to Exceptional Children (EC) Directors at the Directors' Advisory Council (DAC), the Regional Directors Meeting, March Institute (2019), and the 68th Exceptional Children Conference Townhall (2018).
+Additionally, the Accountability Services Division and the Exceptional Children's Division created a course of study pathway guidance document to assist Individualized Education Program (IEP) teams in understanding the course of study pathways, to assist in providing information to parents in an easy format and to show what assessments align with the instruction on each learning pathway.

-Courses that utilize the Extended Content Standards, on which the Alternate Assessment is based, have an "A" as the fifth digit of the course code in the State monitoring system.
+Courses that utilize the Extended Content Standards, on which the Alternate Assessment is based, have an "A" as the fifth digit of the course code.
 The letter in the sixth digit space denotes whether it is an elementary, middle, or high school course code.
-In 2017-18, North Carolina began course enrollment cross checks to ensure that every student enrolled in courses using the alternate academic achievement standards is being assessed using the alternate assessment based on those standards.
-Furthermore, the Course Enrollment Cross Checks help ensure that every student participating in the alternate assessment has been enrolled in courses that use alternate academic achievement standards for a minimum of one hundred twenty (120) school days prior to testing.
-Findings from the Course Enrollment Cross Checks prompt appropriate guidance, support, and continued monitoring of specific LEAs/charter schools as needed.
+In 2017-18, North Carolina began course enrollment cross checks to ensure that every student enrolled in courses using the Extended Content Standards is being assessed using the alternate assessment, which is based on those standards.
+Furthermore, the Course Enrollment Cross Checks help ensure that every student participating in the alternate assessment has been enrolled in courses that use the Extended Content Standards for a minimum of one hundred twenty school days prior to testing.
+Findings from the Course Enrollment Cross Checks prompt appropriate guidance, support, and continued monitoring of specific LEAs and charter schools as needed.